rlannon/SINx86/docs/Type Compatibility.md

 * One of the primary types is `raw< N >`

 Note that this does not take into account whether you are using an operator like `$` or `[]`; these operators change the expression type, and so are evaluated on the basis of the operator's return type *and* the symbol's type, not the symbol's type alone.

+### Width Comparison

+Types of differing widths can be compatible, but a warning will be generated indicating a loss of data is possible when converting to a type with a smaller width than the current one (e.g., trying to store a `long int` in an `int`).

+### Sign Comparison

+Signed and unsigned types are considered compatible, but like differing-width types, a compiler warning will be generated indicating that there is a possible data loss when the two types interact.
+Note that an expression will be considered signed if either of these conditions are met:

+* subtraction is present in the expression
+* any of the data members are signed

+### Storage

+Storage specifiers specify _where_ in memory some data lives.
+There are three (or four) areas of memory where data can reside:

+* The stack (automatic memory; no specifier)
+* The heap (dynamic memory; utilizes `dynamic`)
+* In the `.data` segment (allocated at compile-time; utilizes `static`)
+* In the `.rodata` segment (allocated and computed at compile-time; utilizes `static const`)

 ### Variability